A simple model for entangled photon generation in resonant structures: Experimental generation of photon pairs in an etalon

 Next, we use two-photon fiber spectroscopy to measure the spectrum of the photon pairs~\cite{Valencia2002}.
 A three kilometer-long SMF-28 optical fiber, which behaves as a wavelength-dependent time delay between different photons, is added between the crystal and the detectors.
 Longer wavelength photons travel with a different group velocity than shorter wavelength photons, and we can convert the difference in photon arrival time into wavelength.
 Using this method, we measure the spectra of photon pairs emitted forward and backward and plot them in \Cref{fig:figSiMeasurements}d.
 We compare the measured spectra to our simplified model and find good agreement.
 In this case, we include the wavelength-dependent detector efficiency in our modeling.
 These experiments demonstrate the usefulness of our model, which eases the complexity of spectral calculations of photon-pair generation at low parametric gain.

 To extend the simplified model to other micro- and nanostructures, such as metasurfaces, we posit that it is sufficient to understand how the structure modifies resonant fields and how they out-couple to radiated fields.
-This knowledge would give the form of $S$ in \Cref{eq:linearDecoupling}.
+This knowledge would give the form of $S$ in \Cref{eq:linearDecoupling}, given that the structures operate in the low-gain regime and constitute a single nonlinear source.
 Further experimental studies could help to refine our model and verify its accuracy for other resonant structures.